Pablo Gilabert, PhD

 B.A.: University of Buenos Aires (1997)

-I am an Associate Professor in the Department of Philosophy at Concordia University (Montreal, Canada).
+I am a Professor in the Department of Philosophy at Concordia University (Montreal, Canada).
 I am a native of Argentina.
 My areas of specialization are ethics and social and political philosophy.
 Within these areas, I am currently doing research on social justice, human rights, and the role of the concept of feasibility in moral and political reasoning (including the consequences for the relation between “ideal” and “nonideal theory”).
 My research and teaching interests also include topics in global justice, distributive justice, democratic theory, contractualist theories in normative ethics, the Frankfurt School tradition of critical theory, Kant’s practical philosophy, Marxism and socialism, and the history of moral and political philosophy.

 My research has also been supported by grants from the Social Sciences and Humanities Research Council of Canada and the Fonds Québécois de la Recherche sur la Société et la Culture.